 ...
 View more

 Southwest Vacations® is the official vacation provider for Southwest Airlines®.
-Southwest Airlines contacts a tour operator, Apple Leisure Group, to facilitate and manage Southwest Vacations.
+Southwest Airlines contracts a tour operator, Apple Leisure Group, to facilitate and manage Southwest Vacations.

 How do I get in contact with Southwest Vacations®?